Amjad-Khalaf/Inverted-kmers/README.md

 <br />
 This code is written to identify inversions between two submitted chromosomes.
 It receives chromosome 1 and uses Jellyfish2 to extract all unique 31-mers from it.
 Then, it checks for the presence of these unique 31-mers in the submitted chromosome 2 as matches or as inverted 31-mers.
 It records all of the results in a bed file which can be viewed using IGV.
 It also provides the option of investigating the detailed structure of any identified inversion.
 <br />
-This method has the potential to outcompete alignment-based methods and other inversion-id methods available, which generally do not provide additional insight into the structure of the inversion (see last section in README.md document), but take around the same time to run.
+This method has the potential to outcompete alignment-based methods and other inversion-id methods available, which are less efficient, error-prone, and generally do not provide additional insight into the structure of the inversion (see last section in README.md document), but take around the same time to run.

 <br />